Ezian/hex-chronicle/README.md

 ## Before V1 Release
 - Grid optimization: Base polygon should be drawed as defs and duplicated
   - cf [http://thenewcode.com/1102/Cloning-SVG-Elements-Using-use]
-- hex icon from description
-  - Include FA icon in canevas as defs, to reference it in svg
-  - Select only used FA icons to not explode the svg size
 - Roads
 - Rivers
 - Hex icon from terrain (font awesome ?)